 Chase authentic island scents

 I’ve visited many Croatian islands, including Brac, Vis, Korcula, Elafiti, Mljet, Cres, Krk, Lošinj, Murter, Pag, Kornati, and Lastovo, but I have never felt such wonderful scents as I did on Hvar Island.
-Maybe it was a time of the year we’ve visited that contributed to this (we’ve been there in May when all nature awakens), or it’s really “Hvar thing”, but I highly recommend everyone visiting the island to take a hike in nature immersed in the scents of rosemary, lavender, and wild oregano.
+Maybe it was a time of the year we’ve visited that contributed to this (we’ve been there in May when all nature awakens), or it’s really a “Hvar thing”, but I highly recommend everyone visiting the island to take a hike in nature immersed in the scents of rosemary, lavender, and wild oregano.

 Sample local cuisine

 Typical dishes here don’t differ much from the rest of Dalmatia, with few exemptions, like gregada, a fish stew typical for Hvar.
-Island's dietary pattern is simple: based on boiled veggies, fresh fish, and everything soaked (yes, soaked. not sprinkled) in olive oil.
-For typical comfort food, head to konoba Kokot in Dol, Stori Komin in Malo Grablje, or tavern Kod None in Svirče.
+Island’s dietary pattern is simple: based on boiled veggies, fresh fish, and everything soaked (yes, soaked. not sprinkled) in olive oil.
+For typical comfort food, head to Kokot in Dol, Stori Komin in Malo Grablje, or tavern Kod None in Svirče.

 Accommodation